codedragon/code_reviews/slides.md

 ## Some best practices with exceptions
 * Don't except Exception
-  (unless REALLY necessary, but log, READ logs)
+  (if REALLY necessary log, READ logs)
 * Minimal code in Try block, ONLY what you expect might fail
 * Be careful with Except block, avoid Traceback hell